Should you calculate Cpk when your process is not in control?

 "The process must first be brought into statistical control by detecting and acting upon special causes of variation.
 Then its performance is predictable, and its capability to meet customer expectations can be assessed.
 This is the basis for continual improvement."

-It is certainly possible to calculate Cpk even when a process is not in control, but one might ask what value this calculation provides.
+It is certainly possible to calculate Cpk and other process performance indices even when a process is not in control, but one might ask what value this calculation provides.
 Rather than state "You should never calculate Cpk when the process is out of control," I prefer to say that the less predictable your process is, the less meaningful Cpk is or the less value Cpk carries.
 While it is easy to say that one should never calculate Cpk when the process is out-of-control, it is not always practical, since customers may dictate otherwise.

 One of the reasons that minimal emphasis should be placed on Cpk when the process is not in control is predictability.
-Customers want good Cpk values as well as some confidence that in the future, Cpk will be consistent or improved over previous capability studies.
+Customers want good Cpk values as well as some confidence that, in the future, Cpk will be consistent or improved over previous capability studies.
 Another reason that you should not put too much weight on Cpk when the process is not in control is due to the underlying statistics that are used in calculating Cpk.
-Since Cpk uses the range, a process can appear "better" simply because the range is not a fair representation of the process variability when the process is not in control or predictable.
+Since Cpk is using the range, a process can appear "better" simply because the range being used is not a fair representation of the process variability when the process is not in control or predictable.
 If the process is in control, one could conclude that the range is sufficient for calculating Cpk.

 A hypothetical example might clarify the point: